techhub-community/Hackbook/README.md

 # Who can apply 📝
 Anyone who wants to participate in hacktoberfest.

-# How to join the Class of 2021
+# How to join the list

 Here are two steps to join hackbook.
 1. **Submit a pull request** with your profile information to join the Hackbook and be highlighted in the event.